deutschkihun/ssr-boilerplate/README.md

 # Server side rendering (SSR)
 > Server side rendering is the process of taking a client-side javascript framework website and rendering it to static HTML and CSS on the **server**.
 SSR is very useful for fast loading (rendering) websites.
-By using SSR, HTML will be generated on the server and send that donw to the browser.
 SSR is for MPA (multi page apps) which means that each page is rendered on the server, not on the client.

 # SSR vs CSR (Client side rendering)